WEEK 1 - 17th-23rd July 2021 - FULLY BOOKED

 The Outer Hebrides - A Wild Swimmers Paradise!

 Join SwimWild on an unforgettable swimming expedition as we explore the islands that make up the Northern Outer Hebrides.
-From Great and Little Bernera and the islands around Loch Roag to Scotland’s ultimate Island on the Edge, St Kilda, we will swim amongst some of Britain’s most spectacular landscapes, all whilst living on board the MV Cuma, a former scientific research vessel.
+Our itinerary for the week will be completely flexible and we will swim amongst some of Britain’s most spectacular landscapes, all whilst living on board the MV Cuma, a former scientific research vessel.

-With their white sandy beaches, remote coastlines and incredible wildlife, the Outer Hebrides have been described as some of the wildest and beautiful islands on earth – a paradise for wild swimmers!
-Based on the wonderful MV Cuma, under the expert captaincy of Murdo Macdonald, we will have all week to swim and explore these spectacular islands.
+With their white sandy beaches, remote coastlines and incredible wildlife, the Outer Hebrides have been described as some of the wildest and most beautiful islands on earth – a paradise for wild swimmers!
+Based on the wonderful MV Cuma, captained by expert skipper Murdo Macdonald, we will have all week to swim and explore these spectacular islands.

 The weather will play a major part in the week’s itinerary and will largely dictate what happens each day.
-St Kilda is notoriously difficult to visit, but the beauty of having a week aboard the MV Cuma is that Murdo can choose the best weather to give us the best chance of making it out to the remote island archipelago.
+St Kilda is notoriously difficult to visit and we certainly cannot guarantee that we will make it out to these remote islands.
+The beauty of having a week aboard the MV Cuma is that Murdo can tailor our schedule around the weather to give us the best chance of making it out to the legendary island archipelago.